SiobhanP1/community-garden/README.md

 ### Supported Screens and Browsers

-* The website was tested for screen widths from 320px (smallest expected mobile phone width) up to 1200px (large laptops or TVs).
+* A mobile-first approach was taken for design.
+Media queries were used to accommodate screen widths from 320px up to 1200px.
-* It was tested for different size devices using the simulator in Chrome DevTools.
-It has not been tested on other browsers.
+* The website was tested on the following devices using the simulator in Chrome DevTools: Google Pixel 5, iPhone 12 Pro, Samsung Galaxy S8, Samsung Galaxy A51, Samsung Galaxy S20 Ultra, iPad, iPad Air.
+* It has not been tested on browsers other than Chrome.

 ## Deployment